Elijas/multi-resource-limiter/README.md

 ### Features

-Here are the key features of `multi-resource-limiter`, explained:
+Here are the key features of `token-throttle`, explained:

 - **Multi-Resource Limiting:**